Your Tea Pot

 “So…What Exactly Does Your Company Do?”

-At a recent team workshop, we each took a turn answering this seemingly simple, yet surprisingly difficult, question.
+At a recent team retreat, we each took a swing at answering this surprisingly difficult question.
 Lucas spoke about ownership models in a colonial-born trade, while Mitra focused on how ethical sourcing improves the quality of our teas.
-Camilo used numbers to paint the picture of how we’re helping people, and Manny talked about sustainable supply chains that empower farmers.
+Camilo used numbers to paint a picture of how we’re helping people, and Manny talked about sustainable supply chains that empower farmers.
 With the opening of the Kumaon factory this year, the timing felt right to get on the same page.

 Living Documents, Dancing Together

 Over time, I’ve realized how useful these two phrases are, especially since our work sits in the overlap of for-profit and non-profit worlds.
 That tension is exactly why clarity matters: it allows us to speak with one voice to many audiences.
 And in all cases, we answer by talking about relationships with farmers.
-It was also clear that the mystical, playful power of tea itself needed to shine in both.
+It was also clear that the transcendent, playful, somewhat mystical power of tea itself is more than just a "product" for our work; it's the vehicle that's uniquely positioned to create the change we're after.

 A Blueprint For Clarity